LaoArchAngel/fsw-wiki/arch/internal-api-guidelines.markdown

 Service Models should avoid inheritance under most circumstances.
 Inheritance causes serializability issues which is one of the most important features of Service Models (portable types).
 Marker interfaces are generally OK, and only serializable generic types should be used within Service Models due to serializability(portability) issues.

 ### Service Interfaces
 The public behavioral contract for any system should be specified using Service Interfaces.
 Service Interfaces specify what behaviors the API provides and should, under most circumstances, take and return `Service Models`.
+All service models should return Task or Task<T> to ensure future proofing for async behavior since Task can ultimately behave synchronously as well as asynchronously.
 As much as possible require Service Models instead of Id's as parameters to service functions.
 In fact, it is preferable to create a new Service Model having only an Id property and bind to that in the service contract instead of accepting a raw Id parameter.
-This guidance is, of course, not applicable to `FindById()` methods.
+This guidance is, of course, not applicable to `FindByIdAsnc()` methods.
 Decisions made in this area are use case specific, however, the architecture team should be consulted before exceptions are made.
 ```csharp

 // an actual sellable product (from another pillar API)